ai/size-limit/README.md

 This preset includes headless Chrome, and will measure your lib’s execution time.
 You likely don’t need this overhead for a small 2 kB lib, but for larger ones the execution time is a more accurate and understandable metric that the size in bytes.
-Library like [React] is a good example for this preset.
+Libraries like [React] are good examples for this preset.

 <details><summary><b>Show instructions</b></summary>